Integrated Conditional Estimation-Optimization: Introduction

 In this work, we consider the CSO problem in a data-driven setting where one has available historical data consisting of realizations of the uncertain parameters paired with contextual feature information.
 As mentioned, the classical method of solving CSO given data is a two-step procedure, where in the first step either a point prediction of the parameter or an estimation of its distribution is built based on data.
 (Although the phrases ``prediction" and ``estimation" are often synonymous or not clearly distinguished in the literature, herein we specifically let ``prediction" denote point predictions of the random parameter and let ``estimation" refer to any methodology, either parametric or non-parametric, for estimating the conditional distribution of the random parameter given the context.)
 Modern machine learning techniques are often utilized in the first step to provide more granular results, and these models are usually fit based on statistical objectives such as measures of prediction error or likelihood.
 Then in the second step, given the prediction or estimation, an optimization problem is solved.
 A major drawback of these standard predict-then-optimize (PTO) and estimate-then-optimize (ETO) approaches is that they do not consider the decision error -- the cost with respect to the downstream optimization problem due to an imperfect prediction -- when fitting a statistical model.

 We propose an integrated conditional estimation-optimization (ICEO) approach that estimates the underlying conditional distribution of the random parameter based on minimizing the ultimate decision error.
-We propose a highly flexible framework that models the conditional distribution using a hypothesis class and apply ideas from statistical learning to do estimation.
+We propose a highly flexible framework that models the conditional distribution using a hypothesis class and applies ideas from statistical learning to do estimation.
 As compared to existing approaches, our approach uses a generic learning framework based on specifying a hypothesis class and applies to a broad class of convex contextual stochastic optimization problems with uncertainty in the objective.
-Many previous approaches either rely heavily on the structure of the downstream problem, for example a linear \citep{elmachtoub2021smart} or newsvendor \citep{ban2019big} problem, or propose a variation on a specific learning algorithm like random forests \citep{kallus2020stochastic}.
-In addition, related approaches based on ``end-to-end learning" (see, e.g., \cite{donti2017task, wilder2019end}) usually do not directly model the conditional distribution of uncertain parameters as we do in the ICEO framework and lack strong theoretical guarantees.
-We further discuss the relationship between the ICEO framework and existing approaches in Section \ref{sec: literature}.
+We study the statistical and computational properties of our approach.
+In particular, we prove asymptotic consistency in terms of risks, decisions and hypotheses.
+Asymptotic consistency is highly desired for data-driven methods because it guarantees that, as the amount of data increases, our solutions and estimated models converge to their optimums given full information of the true distribution of contextual features and uncertain parameters.
+We prove asymptotic consistency in terms of the ICEO risk, induced decisions, and the learned hypothesis.
+We also provide generalization bounds to quantify the out-of-sample performance when data is limited to a finite sample.

+In general, there are fundamental differences between the cases of linear and nonlinear objective functions in CSO problems and the two problem classes require completely different solution methods.
+As pointed out in the prior literature (for example, \cite{bertsimas2020predictive}, \cite{elmachtoub2022smart}, \cite{sadana2023survey} and \cite{qi2022integrating}), the linear objective assumption implies that point predictions are sufficient to address the CSO problem.
+However, in the general nonlinear case, one needs to utilize a distributional estimation of the conditional distribution.
+As such, ICEO seeks a distributional estimation that directly models the relationship between the conditional distribution of the random parameter and the contextual features and then estimates the probabilistic model with a training objective that aligns with the downstream optimization problem.
+Our methodological and corresponding theoretical contributions are entirely novel and significant.